Dispersal-Niche Continuum Index (DNCI) Functions

 contains the following columns:Time

-(indicating the assigned cluster).
+(indicating the assigned groups).

 Example